Rod price in Nepal 2026

 2. Ambe Steel

 Founded in 1982, Ambe Steel is one of Nepal's largest and oldest manufacturers.
 They have an extensive dealer network across the country from Kathmandu and Pokhara to Nepalgunj and Dhangadhi making them a reliable choice even outside the Valley.
+Their widespread distribution also helps stabilize rod price in Nepal across different regions.

 3. Panchakanya Steel